pyvista/scikit-gmsh/CONTRIBUTING.rst

 by `black <https://github.com/psf/black>`_ to prevent energy wasted on style disagreements.

-As for docstrings, pvgmsh follows the ``numpydoc`` style for its docstrings.
+As for docstrings, scikit-gmsh follows the ``numpydoc`` style for its docstrings.
 Please also take a look at `Docstrings <#docstrings>`_.

 Outside of PEP 8, when coding please consider `PEP 20 - The Zen of